– Part I –

 The impact crater was small by Luna standards, roughly a half-kilometer in diameter.
 The rover made quick work of climbing the berm that formed the rim of the crater, and then carefully trudged its way down the backside and into the crater floor.
 Gwen’s crevasse was on the far end of the bowl, eclipsed in shadow by the crater rim.
 It wasn’t very deep, maybe fifteen or twenty meters from top to bottom.
 Luckily, the bulky rover was just narrow enough to squeeze down into the tapered end of the crevasse where it rose to meet the crater floor.

 “You know, sometimes I think you intentionally test my patience with these tight squeezes you keep putting me in,” Harvey said as the rover reached the bottom of the crevasse, completely shrouded in darkness.
-“I’ve got less than two meters on either side of the treads.”
+“I’ve got less than a meter on either side of the treads.”

 Harvey tapped his console for the exterior floodlights, and the chasm illuminated in bright white.
 Outcroppings of rock flung shadows up onto the walls, which shifted and danced as the rover slowly crept forward.